Skip to main content

 Disney Hotels vs. Good Neighbor Hotels

-As of this article’s publishing, Early Theme Park Entry replaced Extra Magic Hours on October 1, 2021.
+Early Theme Park Entry replaced Extra Magic Hours on October 1, 2021.
 Early Theme Park Entry happens 30 minutes before each theme park opens for the day, including every Disney resort guest and other select hotel guests.
 Additionally, guests of Disney Deluxe or Deluxe Villa Resort hotels can enjoy extended evening hours on select nights in select theme parks.

 While Good Neighbor Hotels occasionally offer significant monetary savings, their distance from the parks might mean you’ll spend too much time using their free transportation or driving around the property instead of on the popular attractions you’ve wanted to try.
+Many of these hotels, however, are now included in the Early Theme Park Entry benefit, so that is one perk that may entice you to save money and stay off property.

 Transportation Options

-Unfortunately, Disney’s Magical Express is no longer a free transportation option from Orlando International Airport to Disney property.
+Unfortunately, Disney’s Magical Express is no longer a transportation option from Orlando International Airport to Disney property.
 However, there are cost-effective options to get you to and from the airport or just around the property in general.

 Rideshares and Shuttles